Liu Han: Early career and assassination attempt

 In the mid-1980s, Liu Han began buying and reselling timber, construction material, and petroleum.
 In the early 1990s, he started to operate gambling dens in Guanghan with his brother Liu Wei.
 He entered the commodity market in the mid-1990s, trading soy beans and steel between 1994 and 1997, which earned him hundreds of millions of yuan.

 Liu's commodity trading resulted in a dispute with the Liaoning billionaire Yuan Baojing.
 Yuan lost nearly 100 million yuan and believed that it was caused by Liu's manipulation of a broker.
 He offered a former policeman, Wang Xing, 160,000 yuan for Liu's life.
 Wang in turn hired the contract killer Li Haiyang.
 In February 1997, Li shot at Liu twice in a Sichuan hotel but missed him.
 Li was captured and later sentenced to life in prison.
 Wang Xing then repeatedly blackmailed Yuan Baojing, who eventually hired his cousins to murder Wang in 2003.
-Yuan was convicted of murder and executed in 17 March 2006.
+Yuan was convicted of murder and executed on 17 March 2006.

 Hanlong Group

 Liu Han founded Hanlong Group in 1997.
 In 2000, he moved the conglomerate's headquarters from Mianyang to Chengdu, the capital of Sichuan province.
-Around 2002, he became associated with Zhou Bin, a son of Zhou Yongkang, then Party Committee Secretary and top leader of Sichuan.
+Around 2002, he became associated with Zhou Bin, a son of Zhou Yongkang, then Chinese Communist Party Committee Secretary and top leader of Sichuan.
 He built two hydroelectric stations in Ngawa in 2001.
 He sold the stations in 2005 for 500 million yuan to a British Virgin Islands company, which then resold them to a subsidiary of Datang Power for 2.7 billion yuan only two months later.

 In 2009, Hanlong Group bought a controlling stake in Moly Mines, a Perth-based Australian mining company.
 Hanlong also bid $1.3 billion for Sundance Resources, another Australian mining company, but the deal collapsed after Liu Han was arrested in March 2013 on multiple charges.

 Liu Han owned more than 70 subsidiary companies with business in energy, mining, real estate, finance, and securities.
 His assets were officially valued at 40 billion yuan (US$6.4 billion).